dantasse/scrape_social_media_in_area/README.txt

 and it'll listen to the Twitter streaming endpoint for a small bounding box around that city (defined beforehand).

+notify_if_broken.py: sends an email if no data has been added to each table in the database in 24 hours. (run via cron.)

+print_table_counts.py: prints out how many items are in each table. (run via cron to make a log of sorts.)

 create_tables.py: if you're starting on a new computer, this can help you set up the database.
 Some basic instructions included in the top comments in this file too.